aml3ed/web3-vid/Outline.md

 - Enter Bitcoin, Blockchain, and the Crypto Bro to save the day

 ## Ch2 - The Blockchain Bubble
-- Talk about how Blockchain was supposed to solve all of these problems
+- Talk about how Blockchain was supposed to solve all of these problems: decentralization.
-- Talk about how/why it doesn't
+- Talk about how/why it doesn't: financialization of everything.
 - Talk about Technocratic over-reliance on tech and mask of money that causes people to disconnect from actual social issues
+	- Technological Determinism
 - Talk about how people in this time (just like in 20s) are insecure, markets are bloated with cash, and people are vulnerable of scams (origin of Ponzi scheme)
 - Investors feel attaching Blockchain/Web3/Crypto to just the same implementations of solutions build hype/trust which allows them to make a ton more money
 - In reality, all of these Blockchain/Crypto companies were either Solution In Search Of A Problem or straight up scams